GenericMappingTools/gmt/doc/rst/source/makecpt.rst

 **-D**\ [**i**\ \|\ **o**]
-    Select the back- and foreground colors to match the colors for lowest and highest *z*-values in the output cpt file [Default uses the colors specified in the master file, or those defined by the parameters :ref:`COLOR_BACKGROUND <COLOR_BACKGROUND>`, :ref:`COLOR_FOREGROUND <COLOR_FOREGROUND>`, and
+    Select the back- and foreground colors to match the colors for lowest and highest *z*-values in the output CPT file [Default uses the colors specified in the master file, or those defined by the parameters :ref:`COLOR_BACKGROUND <COLOR_BACKGROUND>`, :ref:`COLOR_FOREGROUND <COLOR_FOREGROUND>`, and
     :ref:`COLOR_NAN <COLOR_NAN>`].
-Append **i** to match the colors for the lowest and highest values in the input (instead of the output) cpt file.
+Append **i** to match the colors for the lowest and highest values in the input (instead of the output) CPT file.

 .. _-E: